 Data Handling and Presentation Class 6 Solutions Question Answer

 She used this data and prepared a bar graph on the board to discuss the data with her students, but someone erased a portion of the graph.

-(v) Add the scale of the bar graph by placing the correct numbers on the vertical axis.
+(e) Add the scale of the bar graph placing the correct numbers on the vertical axis.

-(vi) Are the bars for Seoni and Indore correct in this graph?
-If not, draw the correct bar(s).
+(f) Are the bars for Seoni and Indore correct in this graph?
+If not, draw the correct bafts).

 Solution:

-Hence, the scale for this graph is 4 tickets per unit length.
+Hence, the scale for this graph is 1 unit = 4 tickets.

 Question 3.

-Chinu listed the various means of transport that passed across the road in front of his house from 9 am to 10 am:
+China listed the various means of transport that passed across the road in front of his house from 9 AM to 10 AM:

-(i) Frequency distribution table for the given data is given below.
+(i) The frequency distribution table for the data is as follows:

+Data Handling and Presentation Class 6 Solutions Question Answer